AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251021101852.png]]

-The left image shows a directional light source (all light rays are parallel) casting a shadow on the surface below the cube
+The left image shows a directional light source (all light rays are parallel) casting a shadow on the surface below the cube.
+Using the depth values stored in the depth map we find the closest point